Skip to main content

 Many employers offer group life insurance as part of an employee benefits package, often with no charge to the employee.
 Known as basic group life or group term life insurance, the employer may cover part or all of the premium, and in exchange, the insurance company will pay out a death benefit to your beneficiaries in the event of your death.

 Unlike many individual life insurance policies you can purchase, group life insurance through employers is typically guaranteed, meaning you do not need to take a medical exam or answer health questions for coverage.
-But keep in mind that the amount of the death benefit and whether spouses and children are also covered varies by employer.
+However, the amount of the death benefit and whether spouses and children are covered varies by employer.

 How much life insurance can you get through work?

-Life insurance offered through an employer-sponsored group plan usually covers one to two times an employee’s annual salary, but many companies offer plans that pay out a flat rate.
-The policy may also exclude other forms of compensation beyond your base salary, such as bonuses, commissions or other incentives that are reported as income.
+Life insurance offered through an employer-sponsored group plan usually covers one to two times an employee’s annual salary, Many companies also offer plans that pay out a flat rate.
+However, the policy may exclude other forms of compensation beyond your base salary, such as bonuses, commissions or other incentives that are reported as income.

 Some companies may structure the amount of coverage according to employee rank, with executives and top-level managers eligible for larger policies than junior staff members.
-If you’re unsure what your company’s life insurance offerings include, reach out to HR.
-They should have the resources to walk you through the specifics of what policies are offered.
+If you're unsure what your company's life insurance offerings include, reach out to Human Resources.
+They should be able to walk you through the specifics of what policies are offered.

 Is life insurance offered through an employer enough?

 Whether or not your employer’s policy is enough depends on your needs and those of your family.
-However, many experts recommend a life insurance policy worth at least 10 times your salary, so the coverage you get through your employer is likely not sufficient.
+However, it is often recommended that a life insurance policy be worth at least 10 times your salary, so the coverage you get through your employer may not be sufficient.

-Remember, while 10 times your salary may be a popular guideline, depending on your individual circumstances you may need even more coverage.
-The DIME (debt, income, mortgage and education) method factors in higher education for children, making it a good formula for parents.
+Remember, while 10 times your salary may be a popular guideline, depending on your individual circumstances, you may need even more or less coverage.
+The DIME (debt, income, mortgage and education) method factors in higher education for children, making it a commonly used formula for parents.
 However, to determine your true life insurance needs, you should consider your overall debts, savings and annual income when selecting a plan.

 Should you buy additional life insurance through your employer?

-You should consider taking advantage of employer-sponsored life insurance if it’s offered.
-It is often free or low-cost to you, and it also provides the convenience of being guaranteed.
-However, the group policy offered by your employer is likely not enough.
+You may want to consider taking advantage of employer-sponsored life insurance if it's offered.
+It's often free or low-cost to you, and it also provides the convenience of being guaranteed.
+However, the group policy offered by your employer may not be enough.

 You may have the opportunity to purchase additional life insurance through your employer.
-This option will typically allow you to buy a policy worth three or four times your salary.
-If you choose this option, though, you may need to undergo an underwriting process, which can include a medical exam and questions about your health (unlike the group policy that your employer pays for).
-Your eligibility for supplemental life insurance through an employer is also up to the company.
+If you choose this option, you may need to undergo an underwriting process, which can include a medical exam and questions about your health (unlike the group policy that your employer pays for).
+Your eligibility for supplemental life insurance through an employer is also up to that company.
 You may only be able to enroll within a certain time period, such as within one year of your hiring, or after a qualifying event, like the birth of a child.

 What happens to your life insurance when you leave your job?